Samuel C. Rickless

 If you would like to learn more about me and my work, please choose among the links on the left side of this webpage.

-My research interests include the history of European philosophy (with emphasis on Plato, Descartes, Locke, Berkeley, Hume, and Shepherd), moral philosophy (particularly non-consequentialist ethics based on the doctrine of doing and allowing and a secular version of the doctrine of double effect), legal philosophy (including issues of legal interpretation and problems related to the right to privacy, as well as due process and equal protection under the Fourteenth Amendment of the U.S. Constitution), and the philosophy of language.
+My research interests include the history of European philosophy (with emphasis on Plato, René Descartes, John Locke, Mary Astell, George Berkeley, David Hume, and Mary Shepherd), moral philosophy (particularly non-consequentialist ethics based on the doctrine of doing and allowing and a secular version of the doctrine of double effect), legal philosophy (including issues of legal interpretation and problems related to the right to privacy, as well as due process and equal protection under the Fourteenth Amendment of the U.S. Constitution), and the philosophy of language.
 I am a member of the Moral Judgments Project, working with professors and graduate students in philosophy and psychology on research in experimental philosophy.

-The courses I teach regularly include symbolic logic (Phil 120), the history of early modern European philosophy (Phil 111), Plato (Phil 100), freedom, equality, and the law (Phil 165), and more recently the meaning of life (Phil 141).
+The undergraduate courses I have taught regularly include symbolic logic (Phil 120), the history of early modern European philosophy (Phil 111), Plato (Phil 100), freedom, equality, and the law (Phil 165), and more recently the meaning of life (Phil 141).
+Recent graduate seminars have focused on the following figures/topics: Mary Astell; John Locke; George Berkeley, David Hume, and Mary Shepherd; the ethics of risk; moral sentimentalism in modern European philosophy.

-I started the UC San Diego Intercollegiate Ethics Bowl team in 2018.
+I started the UC San Diego Intercollegiate Ethics Bowl team in 2018 and served as the team's coach through the 2023-24 season.
 In 2018, the team won three out of four rounds at the California Regional Tournament, and narrowly missed out on an invitation to the National Tournament.
 In 2019, one of our two teams earned second place in the California Regional, and participated in the National Tournament in Atlanta in February 2020.
 Because of the pandemic, I took a hiatus in 2020-21.
 In fall 2021, the team again earned second place in the California Regional, participated in the National Tournament (online), and made it to the quarter-finals before losing to the eventual winners, Macalester College.
-UC San Diego fielded a new team (with two members of the Fall 2021-Spring 2022 team returning) in Fall 2022, and earned third place in the California Regional, thereby receiving another invitation to the National Tournament, which was held in March 2023 in Portland, OR.
-The team did not make it past the preliminary rounds at the National Tournament, but it did lose very narrowly to the eventual tournament winners, the United States Naval Academy.
+In fall 2022, a new team earned third place in the California Regional, thereby receiving another invitation to the National Tournament, which was held in March 2023 in Portland, OR.
+In Fall 2023, an excellent and well-prepared team was unfortunately unable to compete in the California Regional because of illness.
+In 2024-25, the team was coached by my colleague, Prof. Reuven Brandt, performed brilliantly at the California Regional, and made it to the National Tournament.
+Please contact Prof. Brandt if you have any questions about Ethics Bowl at UC San Diego or would like to join the UC San Diego Ethics Bowl Team in Fall 2025.

 News